jcageman/d2mapapi/README.md

 A diablo 2 1.13C installation is required, but the result returned by this API should work for all versions of diablo 2, since the map generation has stayed the same across all verisons.

-Note: or 1.09 and lower, higher difficulties do not generate larger maps, hence when interfacing with the API, always use difficulty normal.
+Note: for 1.09 and lower, higher difficulties do not generate larger maps, hence when interfacing with the API, always use difficulty normal.

 ## Installation